-There have not been any significant acquisitions or dispositions during the six months ended October 31, 2019 and to the date of this MD&A.
+Other than the aforementioned Aurífero project, there have not been any significant acquisitions or dispositions during the nine months ended January 31, 2020 and to the date of this MD&A.

 Risk Factors

 The Company is in the business of acquiring, exploring and, if warranted, developing and exploiting natural resource properties, currently in Mexico.
 Due to the nature of the Company's proposed business and the present stage of exploration of its exploration and evaluation assets (which are primarily early stage exploration properties with no known resources or reserves), the following risk factors, among others, will apply: